ksin/ember-bingo/README.md

 * Accessibility tests.
 * Some animations to make this smoother and cuter. (ie: better BINGO message)
 * Better responsiveness for odd mobile displays.
+* Players can Tweet their board when they get a bingo.

 ## Prerequisites